 Perth College Leadership Camp was founded in 2018 between Perth College and Burn Bright.
-We are proud to announce that Perth College Leadership Camp will run for its fifth year in 2022.
+We are proud to announce that Perth College Leadership Camp will run for its sixth year in 2023.
 PCLC is a highly interactive, challenging and motivating program that brings together students from across Western Australia.
 The program focuses on developing personal character and a sense of value, identity and purpose whilst also enhancing leadership and character resiliency skills.

 Over four jam-packed days, PCLC will delve into values, grit, service and vision to enable leadership growth and development.
 What makes PCLC come alive is the small group experience enabling mentored discussion and reflection.
 This unique opportunity allows students to unpack the highly engaging keynote speakers, interactive seminars and outdoor team challenges that make up the remainder of the program.